WaiveCar/WaiveScreen/AdDaemon/readme.md

     {
       id: ... unique id as assigned by the adserver ...
-      done: percentage done as a float between 0 and 1 }
+      done: percentage done as a float between 0 and 1
+      err: (optional, if an error was encountered)*
+    }
     ...
   ]
 }
 ```

+Error codes:

+  NOT_FOUND - The asset to display wasn't able to be displayed

 Response payload: